 Shame Ate My Soul is Susan Walz’s personal story of rising above stigma, suicide attempts, addiction, and misdiagnosis, and eventually finding recovery.
-I’ve known Sue, who blogs at My Loud Whispers of Hope, since the beginning of my blogging journey.
+I’ve known Sue since the beginning of my blogging journey.

 The book opens with a heartbreaking conversation with 2 of her 3 children, as they tried to persuade her to accept help in her depressed state.
 She told them she wouldn’t kill herself that night, and she “knew it to be true because I promised myself, I would never kill myself without writing letters to my children first.
 I was far too tired to write my good-bye letters tonight.”
 I know that kind of thought pattern all too well.

 The book then shifts to her early life and the trauma she experienced from being punished for ongoing bed-wetting problems.
 Sue describes how symptoms of mental illness appeared and continued to worsen into her 20s.

 She then became unexpectedly pregnant and endured a traumatic birth that left her “an empty carcass of a human being pretending to be real.”
 Unsurprisingly, she developed postpartum depression.
 At that point, she was prescribed Klonopin (clonazepam) by a psychiatrist she would end up seeing for many years.

 Things really began to fall apart after the birth of her second child.
 Her psychiatrist diagnosed her with bipolar, but my guess is that he slept through the part of school where they taught about medicating bipolar.
 At many points throughout the book, I wanted to jump through the page and smack him silly.